kgoebber/Met_Computer_Apps/fortran_repetitive_execution/fortran-while-loops.md

 ## While Loops

-- Control with a logical expression
-  - repeating the loop is based on the outcome of the logical expression

-- Repetition for an unknown number of times
-  - repetition continues for a true logical expression
-  - repetition ends for a false logical expression
-  - this is called a WHILE loop
-  - not part of standard FORTRAN
+There are times where a loop is needed for an unceratin number of iterations.
+This is often the case when code is iterating to a convergent solution.
+Therefore, we can loop using a logical expression to repeat the loop as much as needed until the logical expression is no longer True.
+This was not a part of standard Fortran, but is acceptable to use when needed.

 Fortran Syntax